Czech leaders react to Trump victory with mix of caution and optimism

 ‘The American people have made it clear’

-Prime Minister Petr Fiala was among the first to respond, emphasizing the importance of maintaining robust Czech-U.S. relations.
+Prime Minister Petr Fiala was among the first to respond, underscoring the importance of maintaining robust Czech-U.S. relations.
 “Our shared goal is to ensure that relations between our countries remain at the highest level, despite the changes in administration, and that we continue to develop them for the benefit of our citizens,” Fiala posted on social media from Belgrade, where he is on an official visit.

 Czech President Petr Pavel echoed Fiala’s sentiments, adding that the long-standing partnership with the U.S. remains essential for addressing global challenges, particularly European security.
 “I value our partnership with the U.S. and look forward to continued cooperation in addressing shared global challenges, including supporting our common allies and upholding European security,” said Pavel.